kubeflow/examples/house-prices-kaggle-competition/README.md

 </p>

 ## Note:
 Both the notebooks have been tested out.
-Please do report any issue in case of any error.
+Please do report any issue in case of an error.